Can You Sleep On A Memory Foam Mattress Before 24 Hours?

 Memory foam needs a bed frame with either a solid flat surface or a slatted base.
 Platform beds are a good option, as long as the slats are less than 2.75 inches apart to prevent the foam material from dipping; this could cause the mattress to deteriorate quickly and product indentations in the material.

 Some foam mattresses have removable, machine-washable covers.
 If you have a mattress without a removable mattress cover, you’ll have to spot clean it with room temperature water mixed with mild detergent.

 It’s a good idea to vacuum the mattress at least once a month to remove loose foreign debris and any hair.
 These same cleaning tricks work on a mattress topper.

-You now understand the rules behind allowing a foam mattress to expand and you have a few cleaning tips up your sleeve.
+You now understand the rules behind allowing a foam mattress to expand and you have a few cleaning tips up your sleeve, dispelling one of the common mattress myths.
 You even know what to look for in foundations and bed frames that are best for foam mattresses.
 To learn more about maintaining your new mattress, read our other guides.